Asynchronous programming

 });

 In many cases the above nested subscriber would work where the data providers subscribed to were performing well.
-However, there are situations when incoming data being subscribed to would be delayed and would cause the remaining inner subscribers to wait on their outer subscriber(s).
-In the case where no data was provided due to some system, application, or network issue, the remaining inner subscribers would be deadlocked waiting to commence, and the form would show none, or incomplete data.
+However, there are situations when incoming data being subscribed to would be delayed significantly and would cause the remaining inner subscribers to wait on their outer subscriber(s).
+In the case where no data was provided due to some system, application, or network issue, the remaining inner subscribers would be deadlocked waiting to commence their own task, and the form would show none, or incomplete data.

-In summary, the above is essentially running the observables in sequential order, taking the sum of the durations of each observable – a highly inefficient method!
+In summary, the above is essentially running the observables in sequential order, with total time taken being the sum of the durations of each observable – a highly inefficient method!

 To avoid this situation, we use the RxJs CombineLatest() function which returns the latest value from each of the specified observables.
 You will never experience a situation where the remaining observables were left waiting!
 You will either get none, some results, or all.
 All observables will get a chance to retrieve their respective data in parallel and report the result through one subscription.